 To follow a process of continuous identification and measurement of employee performance, you need to have the right data at the right time to make informed decisions.
 And effective performance system gives you that.
 Without a performance management system, you would probably be using multiple pieces of software or be doing a lot of manual data entry to get the results you need to manage your workforce.
 This means more admin work, loads of human error, and a less effective role for you as a key resource to the organization.

 An effective performance system provides the mechanism for capturing data, organizing it, storing it for the log-term, and simplifying the way you interact with it.
 It’s not only about creating an engaging process for employees, but also about having more transparency than you could have imagined.
 You go from working with limited and unreliable data to real-time data on various parameters like attendance, performance, and the opinions of peers and managers.
 All you need now is an effective performance management system guide for employees to help you understand how the system works.

 Why traditional performance management process suck?

-Traditional performance management processes comprise of four stages: plan, act, track, and review.
+Here are traditional four stages of performance management process: plan, act, track, and review.
 But most businesses emphasise more on the review stage over the other stages.
 So, performance reviews are just that - end of the year discussion that involves the past, rather than what’s going on now or the future capabilities of the individual, or about the company’s priorities and how the individual fits in with those plans.

-Traditional performance reviews engage employees on occasion, most typically at the end of the fiscal year when the records require that at least one appraisal cycle be documented and filed.
+Traditional performance management reviews engage employees on occasion, most typically at the end of the fiscal year when the records require that at least one appraisal cycle be documented and filed.
 Infrequent review cycles like these doesn’t assess the true performance of employees or how they can fully contribute to the company’s success - and will eventually have a detrimental effect on morale.

 Why do you need an effective performance management process?